angular-university/courses/README.md

     npm start

-If you now go to [http://localhost:8080](http://localhost:8080), there should be a running application there.
-Again please do not hesitate to post a question in Udemy if its not.
+If you now go to [http://localhost:8080](http://localhost:8080), there will be a running application at this url.

 # Making changes